in

 Camassia leichtlinii; common name: camass

-Planting and Spacing Camassia
+Planting and spacing Camassia

 • Plant Camassia bulbs 4 to 5 inches (10-13cm) deep in moist well-drained soil.